Artificial Turf

 1. Lawn removal — manually remove existing grass and 3–4 inches of soil.
 Rent a sod cutter ($80/day) and prepare for a full day of heavy work, plus disposal.
 (1–2 days, $200–$400 in rental and disposal)

 2. Drainage assessment and grading — ensure your yard drains correctly toward escape points, not toward your foundation.
-Fix any drainage issues before proceeding.
 (0.5–2 days depending on yard conditions)

 3. Base material purchase and delivery — 3 inches of road base over 500 sq ft is about 4 cubic yards.
 Delivery ($80–$150) and transport from driveway to yard is physical work.
 (0.5 day, $250–$500 in material)

 4. Base spreading and leveling — rake and level the base to proper grade.
-Skip any part of this step and your turf will have visible dips.
 (1 day)

 6. Turf delivery and cutting — typical 15-foot wide rolls require careful measurement and cutting.
-You'll have seams.
-Every seam requires careful planning for grain direction.
 (1 day)

 7. Seaming — seam tape and adhesive costs, plus the technique to invisibly join pieces.
-Visible seams are the most common DIY failure point.
 (0.5 day, $100 in seaming materials)

 8. Edge securing — nailing or stapling every 4–6 inches along all edges.
-Perimeter nails prevent lifting.
 (0.5 day)

 10. Grooming and cleanup — brush the fibers upright and clean up excess materials.
 (0.5 day)